 In September 2017, I explored Budapest and Vienna.
 I loved Budapest and really enjoyed walking around the city at night.
 Shortly after that, I moved to Sheffield, UK, so I had time to visit some UK cities, such as Leeds, Manchester and London.
 Apart from that, that year I travelled a bit around Bulgaria - I visited Veliko Tarnovo and went to the seaside twice.
 In August 2016, I visited my lovely cousin and her family in Chicago, USA.
 I went to Six Flags, which I have always wanted to do.
 I also spent a week hiking in the Rocky Mountains, Colorado, which, as you can imagine, was an unforgettable experience.
 During the Summer of 2015, I went to Romania and Crete Island in Greece.
 In the fall, I visited Milano and Como in Italy.
 I also managed to go to Switzerland.

 Back in 2013, I participated in the International Congress for Environmental Leadership in Tel Aviv, Israel.
 I explored most of the country during my one-week stay.
 It was one of my best trips and I would strongly recommend visiting Israel if you have the opportunity to do so.
 In November 2013, I took part in an International radio project "Crossing borders - understanding the others" which was held in Berlin, Germany.
 It was about how people coming from different background live together, what problems arise between them and how they can be solved.
 During the Easter holidays I went to Istanbul, Turkey.
 It was the fourth time I have visited the country, but it was still a very different experience, as before I have only been to summer resorts, such as Antalya, Bodrum and Kusadasi.
 Apart from that, I go to Greece several times per year, as it is my parents' favourite destination.
-Some of my favorite places there are Peloponnese, the islands Crete, Corfu and Lefkada, as well as the big cities, such as Athens and Thessaloniki.
+Some of my favourite places there are Peloponnese, the islands Crete, Corfu and Lefkada, as well as the big cities, such as Athens and Thessaloniki.

 Currently, I am a member of Sheffield Mentors and I mentor first-year Computer Science students - I provide expertise in order to improve their learning experience and positively influence their results.
 Because of my commitment, I was nominated as an Outstanding Mentor by one of my mentees.
 I am also an Academic and Faculty Rep, as I am interested in how the University works, how the department acts on different issues and how the course can be improved.
 My responsibilities include gathering feedback from students, attending staff student liaison committee meetings and more.
 As part of these activities, I had to attend a mandatory 'core academic representative' training.
 I have also attended several masterclass sessions on different topics, such as getting sustainability in the curriculum.

 I have participated in a lot of extracurricular activities during my high school years.
 In 2013, I was part of the Jewish youth movement "Hashomer Hatzair" where I have attended various workshops.
 Because of my interest in audio and music production, I was part of the school radio team and I was responsible for a daily broadcasted music program.
 I have also mentored students who wanted to gain more experience in broadcasting.
 Because of these activities, I was chosen to take part in an international radio project, “Crossing Borders – understanding the others”, held in Berlin, Germany.
 I was part of a three-student group, who had to represent our country.
 We all conducted a research that gave us an overview of the public opinion about the different religions and the refugees.
 Then, we had to exchange ideas and experience with foreign students.
 As the quality of the information we have gathered was exceptional, we were invited to a Germany radio station to present the conclusions we have come to.
 I also appeared in a show, broadcasted on the Bulgarian National Radio, to talk about the project.
 2013 was very busy and fulfilled with many positive emotions year.
 In August, I attended the International Congress for Environmental Leadership in Tel Aviv, Israel.
 This is where I learnt more about the environmental issues around the world, as well as what Israel is doing in order to cope with them.
 In 2014, my school took part in the International festival for Media Art, "Harlequin", which is held annually in Varna, Bulgaria.
 We received awards for both video and audio productions at the festival.
 Later, I was selected to be an actor in several video projects which were produced by students from my school.
 I was part of the school council at my primary school.
-My main responsibility was the organization of different events.
+My main responsibility was the organisation of different events.
 The largest one was a big Halloween party which was attended by almost all students.

 In general, I enjoy doing as many things as possible, as getting involved always help me to learn something new.